Frequently Asked Questions

 It is strictly prohibited for any patron (customer) to bring any sort of musical instruments within the festival premises.

 There is no camping or overnight parking on the Festival grounds.
 However, there are close camping sites listed on the Groveland Oaks/Oakland County website.
-Also check out the KOA Camping grounds located in the area.
+Also check out the Hollycamp Ground located in the area.

 The event takes place amidst serene natural surroundings of grass, dirt, mud, rocks, and gravel.
 Visitors using wheelchairs and motorized wheelchairs are welcome to attend.
 We also have designated parking spaces and portable toilets that are easily accessible for individuals with disabilities.